Wreck Diving – Lust For Rust…

 Our Recycled Art Project

-Committed to our seas.
-As a dive school out mission is not simply to teach PADI courses and show our guests beautiful dive spot.
-Our responsibility is to instil in those who dive with us,
+We are committed to our seas: As a dive school, our mission is not simply to teach PADI courses and show our guests beautiful dive spots.
+Our responsibility is to instil in those who dive

 Read More